macshaughnessy3/PAWS/PAWS-iOS/README.md

 After making this file, restart xcode then select your target device, build and test the app on your iOS device.

 ## PAWS Application Overview

+### Airplay

+In order to stream audio to the Raspberry Pi, Airplay can be used if [shairport-sync](https://github.com/mikebrady/shairport-sync) has been installed following the [PAWS-RaspberryPi README](/PAWS-RaspberryPi/README.md)

+### Bluetooth Audio

+Alternatively, Bluetooth can be used to steam audio to the Raspberry Pi by opening settings and navigating to `Bluetooth`.
+Then connecting by selecting the devices name.
+Ensure the Raspberry Pi is discoverable when attempting to pair.

 ### Onboarding
 Onboarding Welcome Page | Onboarding Spotify Login :-------------------------:|:-------------------------: